 The 2015 Train the Champion class at the November 17 graduation ceremony.
 Also in the photo, front row, far right is Janetta M. Hammock, Office for Inclusion, Diversity and Equal Opportunity Program Manager and program coordinator and guest speaker for the graduation ceremony Randell McShepard, president of The Union Club and Vice President of Public Affairs, RPM International Inc. Far right, second row is Marilyn S. Mobley, PhD, Vice President for Inclusion, Diversity and Equal Opportunity.

 Diversity encompasses a variety of areas, from race and ethnicity to gender and age.
 The Office for Inclusion, Diversity and Equal Opportunity, through its Train the Champion program, is working to spread knowledge across campus about the various dimensions of diversity.
 The Train the Champion program:

 fosters an environment which is inclusive of various dimensions of diversity;

 assists with retention and recruitment of faculty and staff;

-Encourage overall workplace satisfaction; and
+encourages overall workplace satisfaction; and

-For questions, please contact: Robynn Strong,
+For questions, please contact:

-"The Office for Inclusion, Diversity and Equal Opportunity sounds the trumpet, but the mission needs to be carried out in the trenches by faculty and staff," says Dan Anker, Associate Dean for Faculty Affairs and Human Resources in the School of Medicine.
+"The Office for Inclusion, Diversity and Equal Opportunity sounds the trumpet, but the mission needs to be carried out in the trenches by faculty and staff," says Class of 2011 Graduate Dan Anker, Associate Dean for Faculty Affairs and Human Resources, School of Medicine.
 "Train the Champion will provide tools and perspective that will help make change happen."